-As automobile and commercial trucking accident attorneys, the law offices of Lebowitz & Mzhen, LLC, understand the risk that each and every person takes when getting behind the wheel of a car, truck or motorcycle.
+As automobile and commercial trucking accident attorneys, the law offices of Lebowitz & Mzhen Personal Injury Lawyers, understand the risk that each and every person takes when getting behind the wheel of a car, truck or motorcycle.
 The on-road hazards and ill-timed driver errors that influence the outcome of many serious roadway collisions are all too prevalent these days.
 From Annapolis to Baltimore and Rockville to the District of Columbia, as drivers, we all must face the possibility that any one of us could be involved in a bad injury accident.

 Of course, the thought of being hurt badly enough to require prolonged hospitalization is not something that many drivers actively worry about.
 One reason is that because automobiles are made of steel and equipped with a variety of modern safety devices, most people probably feel the odds are in their favor.
 Not so with those who are not protected as well; individuals who travel by motorcycle, scooter or bicycle, for instance.